Engr-Asad-Hussain/Introduction-to-Deep-Learning/README.md

 The slightly difference between the above is that in this program you may calculate the multiple area(s) of triangle(s) just by inputting the number of sides of a triangle.

 - ### **Area of a Triangle(s) Using Placeholder**
+Using the placeholder while determining the area use very useful.
+This makes your model Dynamic nature that is this can be use as a input parameter.